registerguard/ballot/README.md

 1. `ballot_setup` (run it remote with `LANE_CONTEST_IDS` edits that you made locally; a one-time-per-election thing)

 #### One-time clean up of Measures, Races:
 1. Once you've done the above, all the Measures and Races are imported into the Django db and by default are assigned to Lane County.
-You'll need use the Django admin to properly group the Federal, State, City etc. measures & races.
+You'll need use the Django admin `Ballot > Contests` to properly group the Federal, State, City etc. measures & races.
-1. **Pro Tip:** Depending on the view that's powering your request, the quickest way to separate Measures from Races is the `is_race` attribute, which is easily edited in a bulk fashion from the admin `Contest` index view.
+> **Pro Tip:** Depending on the view that's powering your request, the quickest way to separate Measures from Races is the `is_race` attribute, which is easily edited in a bulk fashion from the admin `Contest` index view.

 #### The Election Night steps to update results data:
 1. `python manage.py ballot_upload_csv` (**local**; Uses Selenium to browser-fake JavaScript click to download .csv, uploads .csv file to server)